pextonc/TIG-dash/README.md

-# TIG-dash: Add-on ASP.NET Core MVC Snippets for Querying InfluxDB
+# TIG-dash: ASP.NET Core MVC Snippets for Querying InfluxDB
 ASP.NET Core MVC snippets to query InfluxDB from a TIG stack, providing an additional dashboard option.
 Originally designed for Cisco Call Manager performance monitoring, but adaptable for other use cases.

 ![TIG-dash diagram](https://github.com/user-attachments/assets/c4e9f927-7237-49f1-ae3f-98716d887f11)
 ![Sample](https://github.com/user-attachments/assets/a2cdd517-f217-48e9-8db2-6a4e00c4ddb7)

 ## Overview
-**TIG-dash** provides essential ASP.NET Core MVC code snippets designed to query InfluxDB from a TIG stack.
-These snippets offer an additional dashboard option to a TIG stack, and can be integrated into existing .NET applications.
-This solution is particularly aimed at Cisco Call Manager performance monitoring, but can be adapted for any TIG stack or InfluxDB setup.
-Originally built as an addon for an existing GitHub Repo from sieteunoseis - https://github.com/sieteunoseis/cucm_tig_dashboard_ubuntu
+**TIG-dash** offers an additional dashboard option to a TIG stack, and can be integrated into existing .NET applications.
+The repo is particularly aimed at Cisco Call Manager performance monitoring, but can be adapted for any TIG stack or InfluxDB setup.
+Originally built as an addon solution for an existing GitHub Repo from sieteunoseis - https://github.com/sieteunoseis/cucm_tig_dashboard_ubuntu

 ## Features
 - **Essential Code Snippets**: Includes C# controller logic, jQuery logic in the views, and the model, allowing for easy integration into your own .NET pages or apps.